Lecture 1: Introduction

 Gaps in the CV are how the light gets in

-This is the first of what I hope will be a regular letter to the world, published as an email newsletter via the Substack website.
+This is the first of what I hope will be a regular lecture, published as an email newsletter via the Substack website.

-My working title was Dandy Lectures, as each letter is intended as a kind of travel-sized talk on the arts based on my own academic training (I recently acquired a PhD in English and Humanities).
-But then I realized that lectures really should be spoken.
+My working title was Dandy Lectures, as each piece is intended as a kind of travel-sized talk on the arts based on my own academic training (I recently acquired a PhD in English and Humanities).

 I also thought about Letter from America, the long running BBC radio programme by Alistair Cooke.
 Cooke’s ‘letters’ were actually written to be spoken but they had the air of a personal and lasting literary essay that had been crafted to suit either form.